 NoMachine is a cross-platform, open-source remote desktop connection tool similar to TeamViewer.
-It can be used to connect remotely to Mac, Linux, and Windows machines.
+It can connect remotely to Mac, Linux, and Windows machines.

-NoMachine provides a fast, secure, and high-quality experience while connecting to remote desktops.
-It’s a great tool for tech support specialists and users who want to provide remote assistance.
+NoMachine provides a fast, secure, high-quality experience while connecting to remote desktops.
+It’s an excellent tool for tech support specialists and users who want to provide remote assistance.

 This brief tutorial shows students and new users how to install and use NoMachine on Ubuntu 16.04 / 17.10 and 18.04 LTS.
 With it installed, other computers with NoMachine installed should be able to connect to the Ubuntu machine.